 For starters, you share a host of challenges, which makes you part of a tribe of sorts.
 You may be able to share stories, digital solutions, techniques, even resources (e.g. imagine several hospitality concerns clubbing in to share the cost of a central booking agency).

 Even if you operate in the same area, you are likely to have somewhat different target audiences.
-NOTE: If you are arguing that you have exactly the same audience as your competitor, you have not done your Ideal Client Profile or your USP's exercise correctly and your brand will suffer!
+NOTE: If you are arguing that you have exactly the same audience as your competitor, you have not done your Ideal Client Profile or your USP's and Niches exercise correctly and your brand will suffer!
 Seek help from a marketing consultant to get the basics right.

 Audience divergence means that you can refer business that does not suit you, to one another (e.g. in hospitality, you may not want 1-night stays in your off-the-beaten-track lodge and your competitor may not want families with kids in their boutique hotel).